Aliases for L1CAM Gene

 GeneCards Summary for L1CAM Gene

 L1CAM (L1 Cell Adhesion Molecule) is a Protein Coding gene.
-Diseases associated with L1CAM include masa syndrome and spastic paraplegia 1.
-Among its related pathways are L1CAM interactions and Hemostasis.
+Diseases associated with L1CAM include Masa Syndrome and Corpus Callosum, Partial Agenesis Of.
+Among its related pathways are Endocytic Trafficking of EGFR and Developmental Biology.
 GO annotations related to this gene include identical protein binding and protein self-association.
-An important paralog of this gene is PRTG.
+An important paralog of this gene is NRCAM.

 UniProtKB/Swiss-Prot for L1CAM Gene

 Cell adhesion molecule with an important role in the development of the nervous system.
 Involved in neuron-neuron adhesion, neurite fasciculation, outgrowth of neurites, etc. Binds to axonin on neurons.